viresh-ratnakar/exolve/README.md

   pick the same page size in the printer's settings that open up when you print, if you use a paper size that's not the current choice in the printer's settings.
 - Page margin in inches.
-Caveat: large margins may lead to some parts getting clipped.
+Caveat: very large margins may lead to some parts getting clipped.
 - Font size (Normal, Large, Extra Large, Small, or specify an arbitrary font size).
 Please note that the specific font size picked, such as "18px" may not be the actual printed size exactly (because of scaling).
 However, in